Knowledge Hub

 The claim is issued in court

 You have the opportunity to fully defend your claim, and put forward your own evidence in response to the evidence against you.
-If you wish to do this, you should contact a insolvency solicitor as soon as possible, to ensure you are given sufficient time in which to do this.
+If you wish to do this, you should contact an insolvency solicitor as soon as possible, to ensure you are given sufficient time in which to do this.

 The Insolvency Service keep matters under review even after issuing a claim against you, so if you can provide evidence even at a late stage that will provide a defence, they are likely to withdraw the claim against you.
-They may however still ask for their costs of the proceedings to date.
+They may still ask for their costs of the proceedings to date.

 Alternatively, you are entitled for the matter to go to a full trial, which will be heard by a specialist insolvency judge.